UnfinishedMasterpiece/beepingPiano/README.md

 It's a fun little program but I see no point in developing it further due to the fact I can't actually tell if it works on my laptop... and I'm not in range of a PC that could play it.

+**Note 2: beepingPiano.VC.db is too big to add into the repository...Well then.**